Heat transfer vinyl: Equipment

 Equipment needed to work with heat transfer vinyl includes design software and a vinyl cutter.

 Desktop cutters are suitable for low volume and low budget while standalone cutters are more appropriate for higher volumes.
 Print/cut printers have the ability to do printed vinyl.

 Weeding tools are used to remove the heat transfer vinyl that is not going to be pressed onto the product from its adhesive carrier sheet.
 A heat press or iron is used to transfer the vinyl onto the product.
 Heat presses have the ability to set a specific temperature and pressure level to suit a specific vinyl and is recommended for professional results.

-Durability

-Heat transfer vinyl should last the lifetime of the product if it is attached to the substrate according to the manufacturer's instructions.